-Matched-die production can not only reduce the generation of process supplementary waste, improve material utilization, but also reduce the number of molds, thereby saving die development costs and punching costs, as shown in Figure 7.
+Matched-die production can not only reduce the generation of supplementary process waste and improve material utilization, but also decrease the number of molds, thereby saving costs for die development and punching, as illustrated in Figure 7.

-Left/right floor through the matched-die production, not only improve the formability of the stamping parts, but also directly save 4 pairs of die stamping costs compared with the single production.
+By utilizing matched-die production, the left/right floor not only improves the formability of the stamped parts, but also directly saves 4 pairs of die stamping costs compared to single production.

 Fig. 7 matched-die production process

-In the process design stage, it should be fully considered matched-die production process to reduce the cost of stamping the whole car.
+Matched-die production is not limited to left/right symmetrical parts.
+Therefore, during the process design stage, it is important to fully consider the matched-die production process in order to reduce the cost of stamping the entire car.

 (2) The use of multi-position die.

-Multi-position die can realize one or more stamping parts on a die for several process content, as shown in Figure 8 (die structure).
+A multi-position die can be used to produce one or more stamping parts in a single die with several process contents, as illustrated in Figure 8 (die structure).

-The machine tool realizes the three processes of stamping parts in one punch cycle:
+With this machine tool, three processes of stamping parts can be realized in one punch cycle:

 OP20 trimming + punching → OP30 flanging + shaping → OP40 trimming + punching + side punching.